 Asylum can be claimed on the territory, at borders before the Border Police staff, or in detention centres before the Migration Directorate staff, either of which are obligated to refer it immediately to the SAR.
 The SAR is required to formally register the referred applications no later than 6 working days from their initial submission before another authority.
 The asylum application should be made within a reasonable time after entering the country, except in the case of irregular entry / residence when it ought to be made immediately, otherwise it could be ruled out as manifestly unfounded.
-If the asylum application is made before a state authority other than the SAR, status determination procedures cannot legally start until the asylum seeker is physically transferred from the border or detention centre to any of the SAR's reception centres for the so-called registration to lodge the claim “in person”.
+The law does not foresee a maximum time limit for lodging the asylum application.
+If the asylum application is made before a state authority other than the SAR, status determination procedures cannot legally start until the asylum seeker is physically transferred from the border or detention centre to any of the SAR’s reception centres for the so-called registration “in person” or “personal registration”.

 The asylum procedure stages are unified in one, single regular procedure.
 Dublin and accelerated procedures are now considered as non-mandatory phases of the status determination, applied only by a decision of the respective caseworker, if and when information or indications are available to either engage the responsibility of another Member State to determine the asylum application in question, or to consider the asylum application as manifestly unfounded respectively.

-Regular procedure: The regular procedure (titled under the law as a “general procedure”) requires detailed examination of the asylum application on its merits.
+Regular procedure: The regular procedure (titled under the law as a “Procedure for granting of an international protection”) requires detailed examination of the asylum application on its merits.
 A decision should be taken within 4 months from the lodging of the asylum application but this deadline is indicative, not mandatory.
 The deadline can be extended by 9 additional months with an explicit decision in this respect by the Head of the SAR, but in any case the SAR must conclude the examination procedure within a maximum time limit of 21 months from the lodging of the application.

 Appeal: The appeal procedure mirrors the non-mandatory stages of administrative status determination: